Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - `wp wpcomsh deactivate-user-plugins`: Bulk deactivate user installed plugins.
 Supports an `--interactive` mode that asks for each plugin.
 - `wp wpcomsh reactivate-user-plugins`: Bulk re-activate user installed plugins.
 Supports an `--interactive` mode that asks for each plugin.
+- `wp wpcomsh post-titles-data-migration`: Updates post titles containing certain escaped characters to the unescaped version.
+Defaults to a dry run, use `--for-real` mode to update post titles in the database.
+This command will be removed at a later stage when it is no longer needed.

 To learn more about writing WP CLI commands consult the [Commands Cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/).